 Hunter was born July of 2010 and is a talkative little guy with a good attention span.
 He likes scrambling for toys with the other children and playing clapping games with his caregivers.
 His development is on track and he is considered to be healthy and smart.
 He is shy with strangers, and is good at picking up the body language, expressions and tone changes in the voices of adults.
 He learned to walk right on schedule and his favorite game is hide and seek.
 Hunter has multiple black nevus spots on his body which currently don’t appear to be affecting his health or spirit.
 He needs a family to welcome him into his forever family!
 Could that family be yours?

 Brandon is a sweet little 2 year old boy who has been diagnosed with multiple and large nevus on his body.
 Brandon is not afraid of strangers.
 He is currently living in the social welfare institute.
 He loves to smile and has an extroverted personality.
 Brandon doesn’t often cry and he sleeps very well.
 Brandon responds well when he hears sounds and he can differentiate between familiar faces and strangers.
 His daily life is one of routine and his life habits are very good.
 This precious two year old needs a family where he can learn the meaning of unconditional love and acceptance.
-He is currently listed with Hand and Hand adoption agency.
+He is currently on the shared list and available to single women or families working with any agency.

 Resource for families considering adopting a child with this special need: